Romani culture: Roma in Eastern Europe

-In Eastern Europe, Roma often live in depressed squatter communities with very high unemployment, while only some are fully integrated in the society.
-However, in some cases—notably the Kalderash clan in Romania, who work as traditional coppersmiths—they have prospered.
-Although some Roma still embrace a nomadic lifestyle, most migration is actually forced, as most communities do not accept Romani settlements.
-However, each year in May approximately 10,000 to 15,000 Romani people go on a pilgrimage to Les-Saintes-Marie-de-la-Mer in Southern France.
-Roma arrive in caravans for celebrations, weddings and religious ceremonies.

 Many countries that were formerly part of the Eastern bloc and former Yugoslavia have substantial populations of Roma.
 The level of integration of Roma into society remains limited.
 In these countries, they usually remain on the margins of society, living in isolated, ghetto-like settlements (see Chánov).
 Only a small fraction of Romani children graduate from secondary schools, though numerous official efforts have been made, past and present, to compel their attendance.
 Roma frequently feel rejected by the state and the main population, creating another obstacle to their integration.
+Muslim Roma (Xoroxane/Khorokhane) in the Balkans adopted Islam during the Ottoman period.

 In the Czech Republic, 75% of Romani children are educated in schools for people with learning difficulties and 70% are unemployed, compared with a national rate of 9%.
 In Hungary, 44% of Romani children are in special schools, while 74% of men and 83% of women are unemployed.
-In Slovakia, Romani children are 28 times more likely to be sent to a special school than non-Roma, whilst Romani unemployment stands at 80%.
+In Slovakia, Romani children are 28 times more likely to be sent to a special school than non-Roma, while Romani unemployment stands at 80%.

 In 2004, Lívia Járóka and Viktória Mohácsi of Hungary became the two current Romani Members of the European Parliament.
 The first Romani MEP was Juan de Dios Ramírez Heredia of Spain.

-Seven former Communist Central European and Southeastern European states launched the Decade of Roma Inclusion initiative in 2005 to improve the socioeconomic conditions and status of the Romani minority.
+Seven Eastern European states launched the Decade of Roma Inclusion initiative in 2005, aimed at improving the socioeconomic conditions and status of their Romani minorities.